-In August 2015, we entered into an exclusive, worldwide license and collaboration agreement with Rigel for the development and commercialization of products containing two specified JAK inhibitors, ATI-501 and ATI-502.
-Under this agreement, we intend to develop these JAK inhibitors for the treatment of AA and potentially for other dermatological conditions.
-We paid Rigel an upfront non-refundable payment of \$8.0 million and have agreed to make aggregate payments of up to \$80.0 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals.
+In August 2015, we entered into an exclusive, worldwide license and collaboration agreement with Rigel for the development and commercialization of products containing two specified JAK inhibitors, ATI-501 and ATI-502, or the Rigel License Agreement.
+Under this agreement, we intend to develop these JAK inhibitors for the treatment of AA and other dermatological conditions.
+We are required to use commercially reasonable efforts to develop and commercialize at least one product.
+We paid Rigel an upfront nonrefundable payment of \$8.0 million and have agreed to make aggregate payments of up to \$80.0 million upon the achievement of specified pre-commercialization milestones, such as clinical trials and regulatory approvals.
 Further, we have agreed to pay up to an additional \$10.0 million to Rigel upon the achievement of a second set of development milestones.
-With respect to any products we commercialize under the agreement, we will pay Rigel quarterly tiered royalties on our annual net sales of each product at a high single-digit percentage of annual net sales, subject to specified reductions, until the date that all of the patent rights for that product have expired, as determined on a country-by-country and product-by-product basis or, in specified countries under specified circumstances, ten years from the first commercial sale of such product.
+With respect to any products we commercialize under the Rigel License Agreement, we will pay Rigel quarterly tiered royalties on our annual net sales of each product at a high single-digit percentage of annual net sales, subject to specified reductions, until the date that all of the patent rights for that product have expired, as determined on a country-by-country and product-by-product basis or, in specified countries under specified circumstances, ten years from the first commercial sale of such product.

-The agreement terminates on the date of expiration of all royalty obligations unless earlier terminated by either party for a material breach.
-We may also terminate the agreement without cause at any time upon advance written notice to Rigel.
+The Rigel License Agreement terminates on the date of expiration of all royalty obligations unless earlier terminated by either party for a material breach.
+We may also terminate the Rigel License Agreement without cause at any time upon advance written notice to Rigel.
 Rigel, after consultation with us, will be responsible for maintaining and prosecuting the patent rights, and we will have final decision-making authority regarding such patent rights for a product in the United States and the European Union.
 To the extent that we jointly develop intellectual property, we will confer and decide which party will be responsible for filing, prosecuting and maintaining those patent rights.
-The agreement also establishes a joint steering committee composed of an equal number of representatives for each party, which will monitor progress of the development of products.
+The Rigel License Agreement also establishes a joint steering committee composed of an equal number of representatives for each party, which will monitor progress of the development of products.